playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 <iframe data-frame-title="Vue Initial Render onMount - StackBlitz" src="uu-remote-code:./ffg-fundamentals-vue-initial-render-on-mount-27?template=node&embed=1&file=src%2FChild.vue"></iframe>

 Here, we're importing the `onMounted` lifecycle handler from the `vue` import.
-Vue's lifecycle methods all start with an `on` prefix when used inside of a `<script setup>` component.
+Vue's lifecycle methods all start with an `on` prefix when used inside a `<script setup>` component.

 ### Vue's `watchEffect` Hook